GlaivePro/Ajaxable/docs/index.md

 ## Doing the job on the frontend as well

-> **Note** These features are still in the beta and will undergo breaking changes in the future.
+> ⚠️ These features are still in the beta and will undergo breaking changes in the future.

 As a beta feature we also have a jQuery library that watches your fields for changes and posts the updates.
 And there's even a field maker, so you could actually just do this in your view.